Integrate Merv Report in Your Cucumber Project

 3. Configure merv.properties

-Copy merv.properties.example from the client JAR sources to your project root (working directory) as merv.properties.
+Copy a sample to your project root (working directory) as merv.properties and edit suite name and paths.
 For local reports, the essentials are:

 merv.local=true— enable Merv-Local.merv.regression_suite=…— title shown on the suite report.merv.report.folder=…— optional; root directory for all runs (seeMervConfig).
 Each run creates a folder likedd-MM-yyyy HH-mm-ss Merv-Report.merv.execution.parallel=true|false— matches how you run Cucumber; used for suite behaviour.merv.screenshot=on— optional; captures per-step screenshots when you bind your driver viaMervCucumberHandler.setAutomationToolObject(…).